modernice/goes/contrib/auth/README.md

 Another actor kind provided by this module is the string-Actor, which is not only identified by its aggregate id but also by some arbitrary `string`.
-For example, an API key can be given permission to perform an action against a specific aggregate.
+For example, the user of an API key can be granted permission to perform actions through the string-Actor aggregate.

-Actors can be granted permissions to perform specific actions on specific aggregates.
+An actor can be granted an arbitrary amount of permissions.
+All permissions can be revoked from actors after they were granted.

 #### Example